 So now that that is out of the way back to the beginning of this day.
 The Gilarmi hotel or whatever was our stop last night was nice, other than the power going out due to all night rain.
 I did find a lovely cockroach and his partner a mosquito in my stuff from our trips to Polonnaruwa…other than that it was a lovely stay.

 We headed off to Sigiriya and the rain was crazy…even the guide said this is one of the worst monsoon season he’s seen…..great.
-Anyway Sigiriya was awesome and although I didn’t make use of the breakfast at the hotel, another wasted opportunity due to my spastic way of doing things, we ended up at this farmer’s house and had milk rice with potatoes and chilies with onions…amazing!
-Had it in the traditional hand eating method, it was damn hot, and all was impressed I could handle the heat of the food and the chili.
+Anyway Sigiriya was awesome and although I didn’t make use of the breakfast at the hotel, another wasted opportunity due to my spastic way of doing things, we ended up at this farmer’s house and had milk rice with potatoes and chillies with onions…amazing!
+Had it in the traditional hand eating method, it was damn hot, and all was impressed I could handle the heat of the food and the chilli.

 Glad we did that little detour, the mother in law was shy for the picture but in the end she gave in…very nice old lady.
 Really gave me perspective on the simple way of living and life in general, the farmer’s biggest stress was the family of porcupines he kept as pets (yeah those things with the pin sharp scales) and how the government killed them off for safety reasons….gonna side with the government on that one!
 Did feel for him through.